dgroomes/wiremock-playground/README.md

 General clean-ups, changes and things I wish to implement for this project:

 * Make the sub-projects completely standalone and adhere to the convention I have in my other playground repos.
-* Add a stub with a custom handler that uses custom Java code to respond to the request.
+* DONE Add a stub with a custom handler that uses custom Java code to respond to the request.
 * Create a WireMock-in-Docker example
 * DONE create a sub-project that declares dependency constraint versions and which will be used as a `platform(...)` from the other projects.
 For details of this feature, see the [Gradle docs about "platform"](https://docs.gradle.org/current/userguide/platforms.html)